Jonlysun/DERETFound/README.md

 ## Retinal Image Stable Diffusion Model
 For detailed information about the retinal diffusion model, please refer to README_SD.md

+## Additional results on Chest X-ray images
+Following our data-efficient framework, we conducted additional experiments on Chest X-ray (CXR) images to further demonstrate the potential of our framework in extending to other medical fileds.
+We present the pretrained CXR foundation model [here](https://zenodo.org/records/13340936) (ChestX_Pretraining.zip), which was pretrained on 20k real and 80k synthetic CXR images.

+For downstream tasks, we provided two fine-tuned model [here](https://zenodo.org/records/13340936) (ChestX_Shenzhen.zip, ChestX_TBChest.zip) to show the performance of foundation model on Tuberculosis.

+Please follow the pipeline before and our paper to evaluate the performance on Chest X-ray images.

 Please contact 	**sunyuqi387@gmail.com** if you have questions.